Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Areas of rental properties that are impacted to Health Homes Standards.
-Healthy Homes Standards in Te Hauke include each:
+Property rental areas that are affected with Healthy Homes Standard.
+Healthy Homes Standard in Te Hauke include each:

 • Bedrooms